30 Things to Do at Disney World Resorts

 25. Collect Pressed Coins

-Sometimes the best souvenirs are ones that don’t take up a lot of space.
+Sometimes, the best souvenirs don’t take up a lot of space.
 You can easily collect all the pressed coins from the machines at Disney World Resorts.
+Those coins will usually have the name of the resort on them.

 26. Play a Round of Miniature Golf